gershnik/BetterWiFiNINA/README.md

 Fortunately, as long as your Arduino board software is [Mbed OS based][mbedos-arduino] there is usually a better way.
 Mbed OS includes
 [Mbed TLS][mbed-tls] which is the same library NINA firmware uses to provide SSL functionality.
 It is relatively straightforward to integrate Mbed TLS (via custom BIO) with `WiFiSocket` and voila - you now have an ability to run *both* SSL servers and clients with certificates and trust under your full control.
-A document describing how to do it in more detail is upcoming.
+[This article][rp2040-https] describes how to do so on Nano RP2040 Connect board.
+It should be possible to easily extend the approach shown there to any other Mbed OS based board.

 If your board is not Mbed OS based then, as far as I know, you are out of luck and using `WiFiSSLClient` with all its limitations is your only option.